^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-When using intrauterine devices, there may be both complications and undesirable side effects.
-With the introduction of intrauterine devices, it is possible to develop complications such as perforation of the uterus (0.2%).
-The use of an intrauterine device can be accompanied by the appearance of inflammatory diseases of the internal genital organs (16-18%).
-In addition, women with IUDs often have a change in the menstrual cycle, manifested as the development of algodismenorea, hyperpolymenorrhoea, especially in the first months of use of contraceptives (27-40%).
-After 3-4 years, with the use of intrauterine devices, women can develop hyperplastic endometrial processes, which will also lead to an increase in the monthly volume.
-Some patients (1-2%) may have an expulsion of the contraceptive.
+When using intrauterine devices, both complications and undesirable side effects may occur.
+When inserting intrauterine devices, such a complication as uterine perforation may develop (0.2%).
+The use of an intrauterine device may be accompanied by the appearance of inflammatory diseases of the internal genital organs (16-18%).
+In addition, women with an IUD often experience a change in the menstrual cycle, manifested in the form of algomenorrhea, hyperpolymenorrhea, especially in the first months of using contraceptives (27-40%).
+After 3-4 years, against the background of using intrauterine devices, women may develop hyperplastic processes of the endometrium, which will also lead to an increase in the volume of menstruation.
+Some patients (1-2%) may experience expulsion of the contraceptive.

-Acceptability of intrauterine devices in different periods of a woman's life
+Acceptability of intrauterine devices at different stages of a woman's life